 Testing and Fixing your Feed

 While you're building your feed, there are things you can do to test that it's working you way you want it to.
-Once you've published your feed, you may find that some skeets are creeping in that aren't what you wanted.
+Once you've published your feed, you may find that some posts are creeping in that aren't what you wanted.
 Here's how to test and improve your feed.

 Previewing the Feed